-1 The social benefits included in EU-SILC, with the exception of housing benefits, are restricted to cash benefits.
+&lt;sup>1 The social benefits included in EU-SILC, with the exception of housing benefits, are restricted to cash benefits.

-2 In order to get a closer measure to the well-being of the household, the lump-sum benefits received during the income reference period shall be treated according to Eurostat technical recommendations.
-In the same way, lump-sum received before the income reference period could be taken into account and imputed according to Eurostat recommendations.
+&lt;sup>2 In order to obtain a more accurate measure of the well-being of the household, the lump-sum benefits received during the income reference period shall be treated according to Eurostat technical recommendations.
+In the same way, lump-sum payments received before the income reference period could be taken into account and imputed according to Eurostat recommendations.